Tsk, kids these days. Amiright!? Arseholes…. Where did we go wrong?

 Where is The Green Sheep? by Mem Fox

-This sneaky bastard spends the whole book ignoring the calls and cries of the community.
+This inconsiderate bastard spends the whole book ignoring the calls and cries of the community.
 For God’s sake Sheep, everyone is looking for you.
 Would it kill you to make yourself known?

 What are kids learning here?
 To sleep through life?
 To completely ignore their hysterical friends and family when shit is going down?